LightCuppixLab/CaloVue/PRIVACY.md

 # Privacy Policy for CaloVue

-Last updated: August 25, 2026
+Last updated: September 22, 2026

-This Privacy Policy explains how CaloVue (the “App”) processes and protects personal data.
-It applies to the iOS version of the App and is intended to provide the information required by the EU General Data Protection Regulation (“GDPR”).
+This Privacy Policy explains how CaloVue (the "App") processes and protects personal data.
+It applies to the iOS version of the App and is intended to provide the information required by the EU General Data Protection Regulation ("GDPR").

 ## 1. Data Controller